Life Science Angels

 Seed Round in 2020

 Eumentis Therapeutics Inc. is a biopharmaceutical company focused on developing innovative therapeutics for neurodevelopmental and neurodegenerative diseases.
-Founded in 2019 and based in Newton, Massachusetts, the company is advancing several product candidates, including EM-036, a nitroaminoadamantane NMDA receptor antagonist aimed at treating Alzheimer's disease and autism-spectrum disorders.
-Additionally, Eumentis is developing EM-221, an oral PDE10A inhibitor that targets the dopamine D2 pathway in the striatum to address neuropsychiatric conditions.
-The company also offers pre-clinical study, development, and testing services, leveraging insights into brain function to enhance treatment options in the healthcare sector.
+Based in Newton, Massachusetts, the company is working on several product candidates, including EM-036, a nitroaminoadamantane NMDA receptor antagonist targeted at treating Alzheimer's disease and autism-spectrum disorders.
+Additionally, Eumentis is developing EM-221, an oral PDE10A inhibitor aimed at modulating the dopamine D2 pathway in the striatum, specifically for neuropsychiatric conditions.
+Founded in 2019, Eumentis combines established therapeutic knowledge with cutting-edge insights into brain function to enhance treatment options within the healthcare industry.

 Sandstone Diagnostics